Jesus Teachings Material

 .
 A figure of speech in the Hebrew culture which means to go about living or doing business as usual.

 .
-Gathered into the Truth or true message of good news given by Jesus, and subsequently gathered into the kingdom of the heavens.
+Gathered into the Truth or true message of good news given by Jesus, and subsequently gathered into the kingdship of the heavens.

 .
-This parable should be applied to the Parousia, that is, the display of presence on earth including the crucifixion, resurrection and ascension.
+This parable should be applied to the Parousia--the display of presence on earth, and the Apocalypse--the great unveiling or revelation including the crucifixion, resurrection and ascension.

 .
 The day of Christ's crucifixion.